 [Interview]

-Ward van der Horst and Willem van Hanegem had been some of the early pioneers of the EDM movement that rode into the US round 2013.
+Ward van der Horst and Willem van Hanegem were some of the early pioneers of the EDM movement that rode into the US around 2013.
 They produced big tracks like “Bigfoot,” “The Code” with Ummet Ozcan, “Don’t Stop the Madness” with Hardwell, “Rocket” with Blasterjaxx, and perhaps their most iconic track, “Rave After Rave.”
 Through their manufacturing prowess and consistent journeying schedule, it’s easy enough to trap a W&W set, whether or not it’s at EDC, Ultra, or Tomorrowland.

-Ward and Willem currently rebranded their label and aesthetic as Rave Culture with the accompanying identify the song and a slew of latest releases which have visible them dabble in psytrance and hardcore, as well as collaborate with some of the largest names in the industry, and their near buddies, Armin van Buuren and Dimitri Vegas & Like Mike.
+Ward and Willem currently rebranded their label and aesthetic as Rave Culture with the accompanying identification of the song and a slew of latest releases, which have visible them dabble in psytrance and hardcore, as well as collaborate with some of the largest names in the industry, and their near buddies, Armin van Buuren and Dimitri Vegas & Like Mike.
 We got the risk of sitting down and talking with Ward and Willem before their set at EDC Las Vegas more than one week ago.
-I talked to them about Rave Culture and the evolution of their sound, and they had been relatively enthusiastic, sharing their thoughts with us.
-Here’s our distinctive interview with W&W:
+I spoke to them about Rave Culture and the evolution of their sound, and they were relatively enthusiastic, sharing their thoughts with us.
+Here’s our distinctive Interview with W&W:

-Willem: “A lot of things truely, we used to have Mainstage Music, and the song that we signed became pigeon-holed as that form of sound.
-With Rave Culture, Rave is something bigger than most effective EDM or trance.”
+Willem: “A lot of things are true.
+We used to have Mainstage Music, and the song we sang became pigeonholed in that sound.
+With Rave Culture, Rave is bigger than most effective EDM or trance.”

 Ward: “We have a few truely cool techy-stuff developing.”

-Willem: “But, like additionally, several humans need us to host the second one degree, you could’t have a Mainstage 2nd level.
-We have like a network following, like a culture, because of them.
-Like an ode to them.”
+Willem: “But, additionally, several humans need us to host the second degree, so you couldn’t have a Mainstage 2nd level.
+We have a network following, like a culture, because of them.
+It’s like an ode to them.”

 Ward: “They already created this Mainstage family.”

-Willem: “We didn’t even understand approximately them; they confirmed us a majority of these businesses, with all of the songs that we’re not releasing.”
+Willem: “We didn’t even understand about them; they confirmed most of these businesses with all of the songs we’re not releasing.”

-Ward: “A massive WhatsApp organization, it’s also pure one hundred% natural.”
+Ward: “A massive WhatsApp organization, it’s also one hundred% natural.”

-Willem: “The last yr we did a psytrance collaboration with Vini Vici, we did one with Maurice West, which is also greater psy-ish, futuristic.
+Willem: “Last year, we did a psytrance collaboration with Vini Vici; we did one with Maurice West, which is also greater psy-ish, futuristic.
 Because with Vini Vici, we did extra tribal, that form of sound, the sci-fi one is with Maurice West, to balance it out.
-And recently we’ve been coming returned to those old Eurodance days, like while we have been young, like ‘God is a Girl’”
+And recently we’ve been coming returned to those old Eurodance days, like while we have been young, like ‘God is a Girl'”

 Ward: “Very uptempo.”

-Willem: “Nostalgic, here they call it techno, however for us, it’s referred to as ‘German palms-up.’
+Willem: “Nostalgic, here they call it techno; however, for us, it’s referred to as ‘German palms-up.’
 Because while we were young, those songs were played in the club.
-To be honest, the funny component of approximately ‘God is a Girl’ is I desired to have that track when I became like eleven.
-But it becomes constantly played inside the membership, and you didn’t have Shazam returned then.
+The funny component of approximately ‘God is a Girl’ is that I desired to have that track when I was young, but it was constantly played inside the membership, and you didn’t have Shazam return then.
 The DJs had been dicks back then; I got here as much as them.
-Are you able to tell me which tune?
+Can you tell me which tune?
 Nope, they ignored me?
-We’ve been doing quite a few hardstyle as properly, the final year the only with Darren Styles, they call it UK hardcore, it has the energy of hardstyle, however like a softer kick.”
+We’ve been doing quite a few hairstyles properly.
+The final year was the only one with Darren Styles.
+They call it UK hardcore; it has the energy of hardstyle, but it’s like a softer kick.”

 Ward: “Yeah, it’s extra happy.”

-Willem: “So, every 12 months, we attempt to dive into a number of the styles we love which might be new, and of course, we do the energetic major stage huge room and trance, that’s what we continually do.
-We always try and change it up; we don’t need to play the equal set each year.”
+Willem: “So, every 12 months, we attempt to dive into a number of the styles we love that might be new, and of course, we do the energetic major stage huge room and trance.
+That’s what we continually do.
+We always try and change it up; we don’t need to play the same set each year.”

-Ward: “We continually need with a view to perform a little bit extra trancey stuff, if you most effective work at the identical sort of stuff the whole time, it receives boring, so it’s first-rate to interchange round among all the distinctive projects.”
+Ward: “We continually need to do more trancey stuff.
+If you work at the same stuff the whole time, it gets boring, so it’s first-rate to switch between all the distinctive projects.”

 Willem: “We love to supply; we are able to’t just make one sound.”

-Ward: “He changed into stressing out because he becomes like I haven’t any room in my set for this, I need to cut something out.
-I sincerely feel sorry for the track that couldn’t make it; a few guys turned into really excited, he’s going to play my music.”
+Ward: “He became stressed out because he felt like I hadn’t any room in my set for this, so I needed to cut something out.
+I sincerely feel sorry for the track that couldn’t make it; a few guys became excited; he will play my music.”

 Willem: “But, yeah, we’re all buddies, and we share a variety of demos; if we feel like this has a few Armin vibes, we’ll ship it to Armin, Blasterjaxx will.
 Do it with us.”